Consumers and carers play a vital role in the RANZCP

 The Subcommittee worked closely together for the duration of the project to co-produce training and resources to support psychiatrists and trainees to enable SDM in their practice.
 The key deliverables are the:

-has been produced summarising the project’s outcomes.
+A poster report has been produced summarising the project’s outcomes.

 For more information about the project, please contact email@example.com